 (insert name of your organisation) expects that that coaches of adult athletes:

-- Adopt and endorse the (insert name of your organisation) Coaches Codes of Conduct. - Have completed a course in basic awareness in working with Adults at Risk.
+- Adopt and endorse the (insert name of your organisation) Coaches Codes of Conduct. - Have completed a course in basic awareness in working with and safeguarding Adults.

 Everyone should: